kamalakbari7/HPC_Dashboard/README.md

 1. Clone this repository.
 2. Open RStudio.
 3. Set your working directory to the location of the cloned repository.
-4. Install the required R packages using the following commands in R console:
+4. Install the required R packages and run the app.

 ## Data